Danny Munyao

-Danny Munyao (born 2 November 1987) is Zambian football goalkeeper currently playing for Red Arrows F.C. in the Zambian Premier League.
+Danny Munyao (born 2 November 1987) is a Zambian football goalkeeper currently playing for Red Arrows F.C. in the Zambian Premier League.

 Club career

 His football career began at Red Arrows F.C. in 2007.
 He appeared for them in the Zambian Premier League and also won the Zambian Cup.
 In 2010, he made a move to Zanaco F.C. before returning to Red Arrows in 2011.

 International career

 Munyao's first call-up to the Zambian team was to the 2013 Africa Cup of Nations roster.
 He has since appeared in nine international matches for Zambia, including in 2014 FIFA World Cup qualification and 2015 Africa Cup of Nations qualification.